GentleFly/dotfiles/README.md

 commands:

-    include       - move files from "system dir" to "dotfiles dir" and create symlinks in "system dir" to files in "dotfiles dir" reinclude     - force move files from "system dir" to "dotfiles dir" and create symlinks in "system dir" to files in "dotfiles dir" exclude       - remove symlinks in "system dir" and move files from "dotfiles dir" to "system dir"
+    include   - Move files from "system dir" to "dotfiles dir" and create symlinks in "system dir" to files in "dotfiles dir". reinclude - Force move files from "system dir" to "dotfiles dir" and create symlinks in "system dir" to files in "dotfiles dir". exclude   - Remove symlinks in "system dir" and move files from "dotfiles dir" to "system dir".
-    try_setup     - trying creating symlink in "system dir" for files in "dotfiles dir", if exist file with name same as potential symlink symlink, symlink will not created try_setup_all - same as command "try_setup", but for all files recursively in "dotfiles dir"
+    setup     - Trying creating symlink in "system dir" for files in "dotfiles dir", if exist file with name same as potential symlink, symlink will not created.
-    setup         - force creating symlink in "system dir" for files in "dotfiles dir"
+              - This command without arguments [files] will be applied to all files recursively in "dotfiles dir". fsetup    - Force creating symlink in "system dir" for files in "dotfiles dir".
-    setup_all     - same as command "setup", but for all files recursively in "dotfiles dir"
-    unsetup       - delete symlink in "system dir" for file in "dotfiles dir" unsetup_all   - same as command "unsetup", but for all files recursively in "dotfiles dir"
+              - This command without arguments [files] will be applied to all files recursively in "dotfiles dir". unsetup   - Delete symlink in "system dir" for file in "dotfiles dir".
-    help          - print this massage
+              - This command without arguments [files] will be applied to all files recursively in "dotfiles dir". help      - print this massage

 "system dir"   - this "~/"(home) or "/"(root) directories "dotfiles dir" - this "~/.dotfilesrepo/home"(home dir in dotfiles dir) or